 Weight Indicators Information

-Weight indicators are digital or analog display devices that record and indicate the weight of an object located on a connected scale.
+Weight indicators are digital or analog display devices that indicate the weight of an object located on a connected scale.
 The weight and measurements standards are created and maintained by the National Conference on Weights and Measures (NCWM).
 Weight indicators are used in commercial and industrial applications to display the weight of products of various sizes.
 The devices offer a number of display variations to match the requirements of their many applications—from uncomplicated truck scales to complex process automation solutions.

 The use of basic scales measuring relative weight dates back to prehistoric times, with the earliest example discovered in modern-day Pakistan and dating to as early as 2400 B.C.
 In ancient models, the balance of the scales was the only indication of weight.
 Spring scales with analog displays began to emerge in the 17th century and were in frequent use by the mid-19th century.
 In particular, the postal industry created a high demand for analog display devices to increase the efficiency of postal workers.
 Modern digital weight indicators, including those for large-scale applications, began to emerge in the 1940s.

 Weight indicators are available with a wide variety of features designed for specialized applications.
 However, the types of devices are less extensive concerning their primary function.
 Weight indicators are display devices calibrated to work with a weight scale system and vary in type by a digital or an analog readout.
 Other variations include wireless functionality and distinct compliance requirements that meet government and industry guidelines.